History and Change

 “The fire body can be damaged, the memories and awareness twisted.”

-“And when the initial transformation succeeds, the master’s awareness starts to change to match the new body.”
+“When the initial transformation succeeds, the master’s awareness starts to change to match the new body.”

-“A few hours, or a day, and the master’s awareness and memories change so much that she can never go back to her old body.”
+“A few hours, or a day, and the master’s awareness and memories change so much she can never go back to her old body.”

 “Flow is not for those that want excitement and thrills.”